Bryan6734/Rate-My-Course/README.md

 # Rate-My-Courses
-⭐️ A website where Milton students can login and rate the different courses they've taken at Milton!
+⭐️ A website where Milton Academy students can login and review courses they've taken at Milton.